About this Website

 A number of elements have gone into the design and development of this website.

-The title and headings font for this website asre in IM Fell Great Primer, designed by Igino Marini.
-The Fell suite of fonts is named after the seventeenth-century bishop and typographer John Fell.
+The title and headings font for this website use IM Fell English and IM Fell English SC, designed by Igino Marini (whose website is down as of 7/17/24).
+The suite of Fell revival fonts is named after the seventeenth-century bishop and typographer John Fell.

-The body and menus are in Cardo, designed by David Perry.
+The body is in Cardo, designed by David Perry.
 Cardo is based on the work of the Renaissance printer Aldus Manutius, and was “specifically designed for the needs of classicists, Biblical scholars, medievalists, and linguists.”

 This website is maintained via WordPress on DreamHost .
 It was built with BoldGrid using the Swifty theme.
 Much assistance and counsel came from BK at Puny Mortal.